Full Tilt’s Ring Game Tickets are an alternative way to buy in to your favorite ring games.

 Every Ring Game Ticket has an expiry date.
 Please check it carefully to ensure you get full use from your ticket.

-To ensure that your tickets remain Active, you must use each ticket to earn a fraction or more of a Full Tilt Point at least once per seven (7) day period.
+To ensure that your tickets remain Active, you must use each ticket to play a minimum of one real-money raked hand at least once per seven (7) day period.
 If you do not use your ticket to earn points, it will be classified as Inactive once the seven day threshold has passed.
 If this occurs you will be unable to use it and the ticket value will be permanently lost.